clayshieh/py-bayareafastrack/README.md

 changes their interface so please file issues if something is not working as expected

 ## Contributions
 Any contributions are welcome.
+Because testing would literally cost money and time, please submit issues with cleaned data to help out!

 Please make a PR with any proposed changes.

 ## TODO
 ### Relatively important
 * Handle site session longevity
   * It's untested how long the authenticated session lasts for
-* Convert transaction date to Python timestamp
 * Add date filtering functionality
 * Make `get_transactions()` a generator to yield new results whenever transactions show up
 * Replace BeautifulSoup stuff with vanilla Python?